IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US13 - Payment opportunities for clients**

-As a user/buyer, I want to see the payment options and terms that each agency offers me to be able to make choices and finance according to my economic possibilities.
+As a user/buyer, I want to see the payment options and terms and conditions that each agency offers me to be able to make choices and finance according to my economic possibilities.

 **Validation:**

-When a quote is made, the available options given by the agency (static) are seen.
-When a formal purchase is made, the options may vary depending on the down payment.

-User can see the available options of the agency
+- VA131 User can see the available finanicng options offered by the agency.
+  - CD - Car Details
+  - PY - Payments
-The options are shown depending on the down payment
+- VA132 The options are dynamic (depending) on the down payment.
+  - CD - Car Details
+  - PY - Payments

 **Priority:** Medium